toluwajosh/applied_python_programming_masterclass/3_ocr_with_opencv/ocr_with_opencv.md

 5. Recognize individual characters in the text regions
 6. Output the recognized text in a readable order.

+Due to the length of the code used for this purpose.
+The code will be supplied in a different file.

 ## Bibliography

 1. Pyimagesearch, OCR - https://www.pyimagesearch.com/category/optical-character-recognition-ocr/